sotrh/learn-wgpu/docs/beginner/tutorial4-buffer/README.md

 }
 ```

-While this is definitely nice, Rust sees the result of `vertex_attr_array` is a temporary value, so a tweak is required to return it from a function.
+While this is definitely nice, Rust sees the result of `vertex_attr_array` as a temporary value, so a tweak is required to return it from a function.
 We could change the lifetime on `wgpu::VertexBufferLayout` to `'static`, or [make it `const`](https://github.com/gfx-rs/wgpu/discussions/1790#discussioncomment-1160378).
 You can see an example below:

 ```rust
 impl Vertex {
     const ATTRIBS: [wgpu::VertexAttribute; 2] =